-This presentation includes total payout ratio which is a non-GAAP measure.
+This presentation includes free funds flow, net operating income and total payout ratio which are non-GAAP measures.
 Non-GAAP measures do not have a standardized meaning prescribed by International Financial Reporting Standards ("IFRS" or, alternatively, "GAAP") and, therefore, may not be comparable with the calculation of similar measures by other companies.